RUCKBReasoning/text2sql-schema-filter/README.md

 ## Training Data

-We fine-tuned this schema filter using datasets from Spider, BIRD, and CSpider, ensuring a robust and versatile schema filter capable of handling diverse queries.
+We fine-tuned this schema filter using training sets from Spider, BIRD, and CSpider, ensuring a robust and versatile schema filter capable of handling diverse queries.

 ## Hardware Requirements